 The Next Mobile Economy means businesses respond and evolve in real time, driving faster product development cycles and shortening customer feedback loops.
-One example is Grab, Southeast Asia's equivalent to Uber, which has used Red Hat's open software solutions to grow more than 300 times its initial size, operating more than 3.5m app-booked rides every day, while increasing app uptime to 99.99%°.
+One example is Grab, Southeast Asia's equivalent to Uber, which has used Red Hat's open software solutions to grow more than 300 times its initial size, operating more than 3.5m app-booked rides every day, while increasing app uptime to 99.99%.

 Dharmarth Shah, site reliability engineer at Grab, says: "We wanted to empower every engineer with the autonomy to make positive changes as fast as possible, and to contribute to open-source communities."
+"There is even direct correlation between mobile access and national prosperity, as seen in China since 2005"